 Appointed Board members

 Edwina is a social worker with experience in Landcare, mental health, executive health management and developing economic, environmental and social outcomes in southern NSW.
 She is committed to building community capacity to participating actively in land management, natural resource management, biosecurity and emergency management.
-Edwina is all about creating strong networks connecting government, industry, business and community stakeholders for productive relationships and collaborative activity.
+Edwina is the CEO of Regional Development Australia, Murray.
+She was appointed to the Murray Local Land Services Board in 2019.